 Everything takes time.
 And that’s why the next step in this list is that you should start small.
 It can even be 5 minutes a day when you are completely distraction-free.
 If you are not sure that you can survive even 5 minutes, in the beginning, don’t worry use a timer.

 Why a timer?
-Well, if you can’t survive 5 minutes in the beginning, how do you expect to work on hours on end without being distracted?
+Well, if you can’t survive 5 minutes in the beginning, how do you expect to work for hours on end without being distracted?
 That’s why when you start single-tasking, you should keep a timer on you so that you can time your distractions and try to reduce them slowly but continuously.

 3. Take Meaningful Breaks Between Working Sessions